Eight people injured in accidents

 PESHAWAR: Two people were injured in an accident near Malik Saad Shaheed flyover on Thursday.

-It was learnt that a truck overturned when it was taking furniture of a house.
+It was learnt the truck overturned when it was taking furniture of a house.
 The driver of the truck and biker sustained injuries.
-Some report said the truck collapsed from the flyover but the officials of the Rescue 1122 said it overturned.
-Meanwhile, six people were wounded in another accident near Motorway toll plaza.